Nymburk

 Nymburk (/cs/; Nimburg, Neuenburg an der Elbe) is a town in the Central Bohemian Region of the Czech Republic.
 It has about 16,000 inhabitants.
-It is situated on the Elbe River.
+The town is located on the Elbe River in the Central Elbe Table and is a railway junction.

+Nymburk was founded around 1275.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of Nymburk is the Church of Saint Giles.

 Administrative division

-Nymburk consists of five municipal parts (in brackets population according to the 2021 census):
+Nymburk consists of two municipal parts (in brackets population according to the 2021 census):